sevcangull/cypress-project-task/README.md

 ## Overview

-- This repo is structured with Cypress
+- This repo is structured with Cypress.

 ## Installation